 It is advisable to find private rental housing in the vicinity of the University or in districts close to public transportation routes such as MTR stations or bus stops.
-Examples of such districts are Kowloon City, Lok Fu and Shatin.

 Private rental housing can be hired directly from a landlord or through a property agent.
 The introductory commissions could be saved if a student rents the flat directly from the landlord.
 However, a half-month rental is commonly required when renting through a property agent as a commission.